 0 Comments

 A Cafe Encounter I met Pete while having lunch in a small town diner, last October.
 That's not unusual, because my husband and I meet lots of folks in diners when we travel.
 But this encounter had so many connections to the past.
-Back to Eminence My first trip to this Missouri Ozark town, was in 1977.
-I was 19 and totally charmed by a farmer I met, named Freeman.
-My memories of Freeman lead to the creation of this very Stranger Blog!
-This is the link to my budy, Freeman! http://thebethlists.weebly.com/55-strangers/1-freeman-hughes-a-farmer-in-eminence-missouri Bob's Cafe I was with fellow college students when we entered the cafe in 1976 and struck up a conversation with Freeman.
-He was seated at a table, with his coffee drinking buddies.
+Back to Eminence This visit (2015) to the small Missouri Ozark town, was not my first.
+In 1977, I spent quite a bit of time in Eminence, along with some college classmates.
+I met some incredible locals, but I sort of fell for a 79 year old farmer, named Freeman.
+I was 19 then and we stayed in touch for years.
+My memories of Freeman led to the creation of this the Stranger Blog!
+This is the link to the write-up about my buddy, Freeman!
+Freeman: https://www.thebethlists.com/55-strangers/1-freeman-hughes-a-farmer-in-eminence-missouri Bob's Cafe in '77 I was with fellow students when we entered the cafe 38 years ago.
+I struck up a conversation with Freeman.
+He was seated at a table, with his coffee-drinking buddies.
 Where's the Cafe?
-I was sad to discover that Bob's was no longer a cafe.
+When we drove into town in October of 2015, I was sad to discover that Bob's was no longer a cafe.
 I so wanted to sit in the saggy vinyl booths and order the blue plate special, which was once $1.25 and strike up a conversation with a local.
 Ruby's Ruby's was the only place with an OPEN sign.
-When we entered at 1:30 the waitress was clearing out the buffet and it took her a long time to decide that it would be okay to order off the menu.
-As we settled into a corner table I began to recognize this building.
-I remembered this place as a cluttered general store, walls and shelves crammed with everything from chainsaws and canoe paddles to furs and guns.
-Meeting Pete Pete had finished his lunch and was listening, when Don asked the waitress what was good.
-Pete interrupted, "Everything!"
+When we entered at 1:30 the waitress was clearing out the buffet and it took her a long time to decide if it would be okay to order off the menu.
+As we settled into a corner table, I began to recognize this building.
+I remembered this place as a cluttered general store, walls and shelves crammed with everything from chainsaws and canoe paddles, to furs and guns.
+Meeting Pete A man with dark glasses and mustache was sitting nearby, finishing his lunch.
+He was listening and smiling, when Don asked the waitress what was good.
+He introduced himself as Pete and answered for the server, "Everything!"
 It was clear that Pete had the time to chat.
-And we did.
+And so did we.
 I couldn't help but notice Pete's overalls.
 They reminded me of the worn out pair Freeman wore when I met him.
-I asked Pete if he was local and then told him about my visit way back when.
+I asked Pete if he was local and then told him about my visit to Eminence in the seventies.
 Freeman Of course Pete knew Freeman!
 In fact, Freeman's son Frank, had been Pete's teacher back in the early sixties.
 I was having a hard time wrapping my head around this.
-Pete was nearly the same age as Freeman, when I met him.
+Pete (in 2015) was nearly the same age as Freeman, when I met him in 1977.
 How could Pete be young enough to be taught by Freeman's son?
-Then I remembered that I wasn't 19 anymore, sitting in this cafe.
-Pete jabbered on, answering my questions about what happened to the cafe and what it was like, living in Eminence now?
+Then I remembered that I wasn't a 19-year-old sitting in a cafe... this time.
+Pete jabbered on, answering my questions about what happened to the cafe and what it was like, living in Eminence now.
 Selling Wood Pete didn't seem much different than the small town folk I remember from nearly 40 years ago.
-He seemed content about his life, selling firewood from a big green truck.
+He seemed content about his life on that particular day, selling firewood from a big green truck.
 We finished up and said good-bye.
 I spotted his truck parked next to the Shannon County Jailhouse.
-The wood had been sold, but I saw his chair.
+The wood had been sold and only his chair was on the truck bed.
 "Sometimes I just park the truck beside the road till someone wants to buy some wood." he had told me.
 Thanks, Pete!
-I had felt a little sad pulling into the small town, that I remembered like a vague dream.
-It was nice to find someone who could verify my memories.
-And you told me Freeman's son still lives in town.
-He would be 87!
-If only I'd had time to meet him!
+You made Eminence feel friendly again.
+I had felt a little sad when we'd first pulled into town.
+It all felt like a vague dream.
+Nothing quite as I'd remembered.
+It was nice to talk to you and have you verify my memories.
+I'm still scratching my head a bit, though.
+You told me Freeman's son still lives in town and he would be 87 now!
+If only we'd had time to track him down.
+Maybe next time!

 |